OfficeDev/script-lab-2017/TRANSLATING.md

 The Script Lab code is mainly composed of two parts: the server part and the client part.
 Each part has its own files to be modified and/or added for creating or improving a translation.
 Additionally, the project includes 4 manifest files which also include translatable strings.

 Basically, the structure is represented by the following table.
-For the server and client part, each translation is hold in separate files named as the correponding language.
-However, for each manifest file, then translations are included in different sections of the file.
+For the server and client part, each translation is stored in separate files named to the corresponding language.
+For each manifest file, the translations are included in different sections of the file.

 | Part      | Folder                   | Filename                  | Description                                    |
 |:----------|:-------------------------|:--------------------------|:-----------------------------------------------|